3 Colours Up Review – Citadel Paints

 Supported by (Turn Off)

-I really like these new series from you, Romain.
-Even though I’ve been in the hobby quite some time it feels like a two minute read gives something new.
-That said, I will be partially moving from GW to Vallejo unless your coming (?) review turns up something dreadful about them.
-Not on all colours though, I will be using foundation paints for base coating since they are easy to airbrush and give good coverage, homemade wash with Les’ recipe, main colours mostly from Vallejo and since Vallejo’s metal colours are a bit odd here and there i will be… Read more »
+Not on all colours though, I will be using foundation paints for base coating since they are easy to airbrush and give good coverage, homemade wash with Les’ recipe, main colours mostly from Vallejo and since Vallejo’s metal colours are a bit odd here and there i will be trying them out to see if it will be GW or Vallejo.

 That’s the ticket !
 Use what you need from the brands you want.
 The Foundation paints are quite matte and the pigments are fine as well.